taskcluster/docker-taskhost/docker_worker/examples/README.md

-# Tasks

-The task design here is very early and generally just placeholder...
-The examples _will_ be used in tests however.
+# Example tasks which can be used to play with queue/provisioner.